HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/troubleshooting/logging_and_tracing/verbosegc.md

 The default HCL Digital Experience Compose installation redirects the verbosegc output to the verbosegc.log file.

-For more information about configuring the JVM through Open Liberty see: [Logging and Tracing in Open Liberty](https://openliberty.io/docs/latest/log-trace-configuration.html)
+For more information about configuring the JVM through Open Liberty, see [Logging and Tracing in Open Liberty](https://openliberty.io/docs/latest/log-trace-configuration.html){target="_blank"}.